 Gastown International Language Academy reserves the right to take and produce images of students be it in the confines of the school or through many of the extracurricular activities offered through GILA.
 During activities or school events, GILA’s staff and partners may take many photos to be published in our brochures, website, social media and other marketing materials as needed.

 Students will be asked to sign a Photo/Activity Release on their first day (some activities will require an additional waiver).
 This photo and activity release grants Gastown International Language Academy and its affiliates, the right to reproduce, use, exhibit, display, broadcast, distribute and create derivative works of photographic images which may be taken during attendance at the school, for use in connection with the activities of the school or for promoting , publicizing or explaining the school or its activities.
 If you do not wish to be photographed, please indicate this to our staff members on or before your first day of classes.

-- That many of the school activities require a certain degree of skill and physical fitness and that participating in such activities exposes students to certain risk of accident or injury.
+- That many of the school activities require a certain degree of skill and physical fitness and that participating in such activities exposes students to certain risks of accident or injury.

-- As part of the activity release any and all claims are waived, both in present that students have or may have in the future against the school, it’s employees and representatives.
-This does not include any claims as a result of wrongful, negligent or unauthorized act or omission on part of the school or its employees.
+- As part of the activity release, any and all claims are waived, both in present and future, against the school, its employees and representatives.
+This does not include any claims as a result of wrongful, negligent or unauthorized act or omission on the part of the school or its employees.

 ACTIVITIES POLICY (TOURS PROVIDED BY DISCOVER CANADA TOURS):